rhaiscript/book/src/patterns/references.md

     /// Draw a bunch of pretty shapes.
     #[rhai_fn(return_raw)]
     pub fn draw(context: NativeCallContext, handle: &mut Handle, shapes: Array) -> Result<(), Box<EvalAltResult>> {
+        // Double check the pointer is still fresh
+        // by comparing the handle's unique ID with
-        // Double check the pointer is still fresh! if handle.unique_id() != context.tag() {
+        // the version stored in the engine's tag! if handle.unique_id() != context.tag() {
             return "Ouch!
 The handle is stale!".into();
         }